The automorphism groups of Kummer surfaces in characteristic two and their complex analogues: Introduction

-It is classically known that many birational automorphisms of $S$ exist: $(\bfZ/2\bfZ)^5$ generated by involutions induced from translations of $J(C)$ by sixteen 2-torsions of $J(C)$ and the dual map $S\to S^\vee$ $(\cong S)$ called a switch; sixteen projections from a node and sixteen correlations which is the duals of the projections (Klein \cite{Kl1}); 60 Hutchinson--G\"opel involutions associated with G\"opel tetrads (Hutchinson \cite{Hut2}).
+It is classically known that many birational automorphisms of $S$ exist: $(\bfZ/2\bfZ)^5$ generated by involutions induced from translations of $J(C)$ by sixteen 2-torsion points of $J(C)$ and the dual map $S\to S^\vee$ $(\cong S)$ called a switch; sixteen projections from a node and sixteen correlations which are the duals of the projections (Klein \cite{Kl1}); 60 Hutchinson--G\"opel involutions associated with G\"opel tetrads (Hutchinson \cite{Hut2}).
 Later, in his paper \cite{Keum}, Keum found 192 automorphisms of infinite order.
 Then the first author \cite{Kondo2} proved that the automorphism group $\Aut(X)$ for $X$ with Picard number 17 (called Picard general) is generated by these automorphisms, based on a theory of hyperbolic reflection groups due to Conway \cite{Co} and Borcherds \cite{Bor1}, by showing that there exists a finite polyhedron $\calC(X)$ in the hyperbolic space $\NS(X)_\bfR=\NS(X)\otimes \bfR$ with $316 (= 32+ 32 + 60+192)$-faces which is a fundamental domain of $\Aut(X)$.
 The faces correspond to $32$ $(-2)$-curves, $32$ projections and correlations, $60$ Hutchinson--G\"opel involutions, $192$ Keum's automorphisms.
-Later Ohashi \cite{Ohashi} pointed out the existence of 192 Htchinson--Weber involutions associated with Weber hexads (Hutchinson \cite{Hut1}) which work well instead of Keum's automorphisms.
-The above result holds for a Picard general $X$ defined over an algebraically closed field in positive characteristic $p\ne 2$.
-Moreover, Keum and the first author \cite{KeKo} gave similar results for Kummer surfaces associated with the product of two elliptic curves.
+Later Ohashi \cite{Ohashi} pointed out the existence of 192 Hutchinson--Weber involutions associated with Weber hexads (Hutchinson \cite{Hut1}) which work well instead of Keum's automorphisms.
+We remark that the existence of Keum's automorphism depends on the Torelli type theorem for $K3$ surfaces, but other arguments are characteristic free.
+Thus the above results hold for a Picard general $X$ defined over an algebraically closed field in positive characteristic $p\ne 2$.
+For completeness, we give its proof in Appendix \ref{OddChar}.

+Later, Keum and the first author \cite{KeKo} gave similar results for complex Kummer surfaces associated with the product of two elliptic curves.
 We summarize the results as in Table \ref{table0}. {

 }